jeremyhsimons/ci_pp5_fixit/README.md

 ### Tutorials used

 * The [Gitpod documentation](https://www.gitpod.io/docs/introduction/languages/javascript) helped me troubleshoot issues with node versions and helped me set my workspace up.
+* This [Stack Overflow post](https://stackoverflow.com/questions/4617872/white-space-showing-up-on-right-side-of-page-when-background-image-should-extend) reminded me that whitespace at the edge of the page can often be fixed by adding width rules to html and body elements.

 ### Other 3rd party libraries and online tools used